Plot posterior or prior predictive distributions. Each of these functions

 For dot plots, an optional integer passed to

 ggdist::stat_dots()specifying the number of quantiles to use for a quantile dot plot.
-IfquantilesisNA(the default) then all data points are plotted.- notch
+IfquantilesisNAthen all data points are plotted.
+The default isquantiles=100so that each dot represent one percent of posterior mass.- notch

 For the box plot, a logical scalar passed to